Arab culture: Literature

 Arabic literature is the writing produced, both prose and poetry, by speakers of the Arabic language.
 The Arabic word used for literature is adab which is derived from a word meaning "to invite someone for a meal" and implies politeness, culture and enrichment.
 Arabic literature emerged in the 6th century, with only fragments of the written language appearing before then.
-The Qur'an, from the 7th century, had the greatest and longest-lasting effect on Arabic culture and literature.
+The Qur'an, from the 7th century, had a long-lasting effect on Arabic culture and literature.